Family Law Mediation

 20846

-Each party is scheduled for a 45-minute individual session.
-During the initial individual appointments, we will work with each person to determine whether mediation is appropriate in their case, and, if so, what additional arrangements are necessary for client safety during the mediation process.
+During the initial appointment, we will work with each person to determine whether mediation is appropriate in their case, and, if so, what additional arrangements are necessary for client safety during the mediation process.

 Mediation is not required, but is permitted in these cases if the protected party requests mediation.
 The restrained party cannot initiate family law mediation.
 This is also true in the following cases: